Prenatal & Postnatal Pilates

 • Speeds up recovery post-partum: Let's be honest here.
 Labour is what your amazing body is designed to do; but it is also a massive event for you and your body to go through.
 Being physically healthy with good muscle tone before you have your baby is helpful for labour, and it helps you after delivery too.
 Post-natal Pilates helps you recover your muscles (however you had your baby), as well as preparing your body for more physical activity.

-• Pilates for post-natal clients helps to strengthen the abdominals, hips, pelvis and lumbar spine, which can help relieve common post pregnancy aches and pains.
+• Pilates for post-natal clients helps to strengthen the abdominals, hips, pelvis and lumbar spine: This can help relieve common post pregnancy aches and pains.

-• Pilates helps prepare your body for more intensive exercise, when the time is right.
+• Pilates helps prepare your body for more intensive exercise: More intensive exercise should only come in when the time is right.
 Remember that pregnancy hormones stay in your body for approximately 6 months after delivery, so it is important that exercise intensity is increased in a staged process, to allow your body the needed recovery time.

-Group classes are held at Tur Langton Village Hall.
+Group Pilates classes are held at Tur Langton Village Hall.